 (PCSS) and the Telemedicine learning collaboratives.
 Pain Clinic Patients may have undiagnosed opioid use disorder The Washington State Prescription Monitoring Program (PMP) may not be a routine part of prescribing practice Providers have been trained on: The Agency Medical Director's Guideline on Prescribing Opioids for Pain.
-How to assess opioid use disorder using DSM-5 criteria Referring to addiction specialist including an opioid treatment program Prescribe naloxone as preventative rescue medication, if needed Using the PMP To use current, non-stigmatizing language regarding substance use disorders.
-The AMDG and CDC guidelines for prescribing opioids are followed (e.g., Chronic Opioid Analgesic Therapy is prescribed only if there is sustained clinically meaningful improvement in function and no serious adverse outcomes or contraindications) Prior to any prescription, the Washington State PMP is checked.
+How to assess opioid use disorder using DSM-5 criteria.
+Referring to an addiction specialist including an opioid treatment program.
+Prescribe naloxone as preventative rescue medication, if needed.
+Using the PMP.
+To use current, non-stigmatizing language regarding substance use disorders.
+The AMDG and CDC guidelines for prescribing opioids are followed (e.g., Chronic Opioid Analgesic Therapy is prescribed only if there is sustained clinically meaningful improvement in function and no serious adverse outcomes or contraindications).
+Prior to any prescription, the Washington State PMP is checked.
 Patients with suspected opioid use disorder are assessed using DSM-5 criteria and receive a supported referral to an opioid treatment program.
 With patient's permission, the primary care provider is notified.
 Patients may be prescribed naloxone as a preventative measure.
 Behavioral Health Setting (including Substance Use Treatment Programs) Patients with opioid use disorder are not offered evidence based treatment for opioid use disorder.
 Substance use treatment programs may rely on abstinence based care Providers are trained: To diagnose opioid use disorder To review and offer or refer all appropriate opioid use disorder treatment options with patients.
 On local Opioid Treatment Programs and how to provide supported referrals to patients.
-Incentivize behavioral health prescribers by providing higher reimbursement when psychiatric disorders and opioid use disorder are both treated simultaneously.
+Behavioral health prescribers are incentivized with higher reimbursement when psychiatric disorders and opioid use disorder are both treated simultaneously.
 Behavioral health and substance use disorder programs partner with primary care.
+Patients receive treatment for opioid use disorder and other co-occurring behavioral health diagnosis from available psychiatric providers.
+Any outside referrals include shared bi- directional communication.
+Medical doctors are co-located or available remotely to prescribe medication-assisted treatment.
 Providers treat opioid use disorder in a behavioral health setting with buprenorphine or naltrexone or provide supported referrals to opioid treatment programs.
-Behavioral health prescribers receive higher reimbursement when psychiatric disorders and opioid use disorder both treated simultaneously.